Home

 The International epidemiology Databases to Evaluate AIDS (IeDEA) collects observational data representing over 2.2 million people living with and at risk for HIV, contributed by clinical centers and research groups in 44 countries.
 IeDEA data are organized into 7 geographic regions and coordinated by centers for the Asia-Pacific, the Caribbean, Central and South America region, Central, East, Southern, and West Africa, and North America.
 Read more…

-Global Newsletter – July
+Global Newsletter – January

 Read our latest global newsletter here.

-Fogarty-IeDEA Mentorship Program (FIMP)
+New Fogarty-IeDEA Mentorship Program (FIMP) trainees

-Global Newsletter – May
+Global Newsletter – November

 Read our latest global newsletter here.